LMS Implementation in Dubai: 5 Costly Mistakes to Avoid

 Question mark representing curiosity about the 5 common mistakes companies make when implementing LMS

 According to the LinkedIn Workplace Learning Report, 94% of employees say they would stay longer at a company that invests in learning and development — making the effectiveness of training systems a direct factor in retention and business performance.
+At the same time, only 21% of employees globally report being engaged at work, according to Gallup.

 LMS Implementation Plan for Dubai Organizations